 Findhorn College adopts an ecological and holistic worldview to all of its work.
 Our focus is in the areas of community resilience, social development, system design and engaged transformative action.

-The selection of courses and on offer as well as the course content reflects the needs and interests of both visitors and local residents.
-All of Findhorn College’s courses adheres to the standards set by the British Accreditation Council (BAC).
+The selection of courses on offer reflect the needs and interests of both visitors and local residents.
+All of Findhorn College’s courses adhere to the standards set by the British Accreditation Council (BAC).
 We work collaboratively with selected partners to deliver our courses as well as draw on the expertise available from Findhorn community members.

 Our courses offer: